mcsweet/datascience_SP25/data-science-curriculum-build/challenges/c08-islands-pt1-assignment.md

   not?
   - I would not know unless I compared the results to another 25 houses in Helvig.
 Then I could see if this follows the trends of the town.
+  - I can conclude that it is most likely not representative of all houses.
+For example households with kids could live close together or those with similar incomes or professions.
+This would create a sample Representative of only that area not all the trends that could lead to homes being near to each other.
+  - We could be missing certain groups entirely

 In the exercises, we talked about the importance of random sampling.
 In the previous challenge, we were able to *simulate* a random sample by